What’s my tax filing status after death of my spouse?

 Filing as single

-Unless you qualify for something else, you’ll usually file as single after your spouse dies.
+Unless you qualify for something else, you’ll usually file as single in the year after your spouse dies.
 You might not qualify as a qualifying widow(er) if your child is a foster child.
-In that case, you’ll be able to use head of household status.
+In that case, you’ll likely be able to use head of household status.